DaveRead/microKENBAK-1-Compiler/Documentation/LanguageSpecification.md

 ##Convenience Mnemonic Names

-Two convenience names are used.
-These may be used with the `LET` and `MEMCOPY` statements.
+Two convenience names are defined.
+These may be used with the `MEMCOPY` statement.

 `DISPLAY` represents the memory location (0200) for setting the LEDs